2010–11 Oman First Division League

-The 2010–11 Oman First Division League (known as the Omantel First Division League for sponsorship reasons) is the 35th edition of the second-highest division overall football league in Oman.
+The 2010–11 Oman First Division League (known as the Omantel First Division League for sponsorship reasons) was the 35th edition of the second-highest division overall football league in Oman.
 The season began on 3 November 2010 and concluded on 21 April 2011.
-Ahli Sidab Club were the defending champions, having won their first title in the previous 2009–10 season.
+Ahli Sidab Club were the defending champions, having won their first title in the 2009–10 season.